mmikowski/powercss/README.md

 can be be found in the `examples` directory of the GitHub repository.
 Clone the repository and open the file with your browser to see the results.

+CSS uses long keywords and values, and is often quite repetitive.
+A PowerCSS solution can often be compressed to a fraction of the size of minimized CSS.
+Consider the example above where we created the `_global_red_grad_map__` symbol.
+The initial definition required 276 characters, or 113% of minimized CSS.
+However, if we use this symbol more than once, we come out far ahead, as the compressed PowerCSS representation is only 2.9% the size of the minimized CSS.
+If we use the gradient 3 times, the PowerCSS representation is 39.5% the size of minimized CSS.
+If we use it 5 times, the PowerCSS representation is less than 25% the size.

 PowerCSS code and modules that use it can be highly compressed thanks to the use of easily recognized symbols that start and end in an underscore like